elejeune11/Tutorial/README.md

 I like using Anaconda:
 https://docs.anaconda.com/anaconda/install/

-Note: all of the code should work just fine if you copy/paste into Python
+Note: all of the code should work just fine if you copy/paste into Python rather than using Jupyter

 Python packages used:
 * numpy